-- 5.11 The impact on the trunk road network is also a key concern and development to the west of the A38 is likely to cause significant problems in terms of traffic which is likely to seek to cross it.
+- 5.8 Aligned working with Derby City has allowed Derby wide urban area impacts to be considered and appropriate cross boundary sites to be brought forward. - 5.9 In general, our transport assessment work indicates that road congestion around the City is a key issue, and it will be important to mitigate the effects of development so far as possible.
+Although development in all locations poses problems in this regard, there is greater potential for serving major new development by a choice of modes of transport to the south and south east of the City.
+Bus patronage in particular appears to be much more difficult to achieve on sites to the west of the A38. - 5.10 The impact on the trunk road network is also a key concern and development to the west of the A38 is likely to cause significant problems in terms of traffic which is likely to seek to cross it.
 In this regard, the Highways Agency remains concerned over additional development in this area in advance of the implementation of grade separation improvements to key junctions on the A38.
-Whilst trunk road and local highway concerns to the south and south east of the city are serious issues too, the strategic site development options proposed in this Plan will be supported by considerable new infrastructure which, over the wider network as a whole, will largely mitigate the effects of accommodating the scale of development proposed. - 5.12 In particular, a new 'South Derby Integrated Transport Link' is proposed, connecting a new road (already committed) providing access to the Derby Global Technology Park (the 'T12 road') to Stenson Road at Stenson Fields.
-This will be sufficient to largely mitigate the effects of development proposed at Sinfin/Stenson Fields, and provide the optimum solution in managing traffic over the road network in southern Derby as a whole. - 5.13 The availability and scope for providing new secondary school places through extensions will not be sufficient to cater for the projected pupil numbers arising from the scale of development proposed. - 5.14 School Place planning work undertaken jointly with Derbyshire County Council and Derby City Education Authorities and also local schools shows that at least one new secondary school is required.
-The Council's work with the County and City is on-going and potential locations are in the process of being filtered down to the most appropri-ate location.
+Whilst trunk road and local highway concerns to the south and south east of the city are serious issues too, the strategic site development options proposed in this Plan will be supported by considerable new infrastructure which, over the wider network as a whole, will largely mitigate the effects of accommodating the scale of development proposed. - 5.11 In particular, a new 'South Derby Integrated Transport Link' is proposed, connecting a new road (already committed) providing access to the Derby Global Technology Park (the 'T12 road') to Stenson Road at Stenson Fields.
+This will be sufficient to largely mitigate the effects of development proposed at Sinfin/Stenson Fields, and provide the optimum solution in managing traffic over the road network in southern Derby as a whole. - 5.12 The availability and scope for providing new secondary school places through extensions will not be sufficient to cater for the projected pupil numbers arising from the scale of development proposed. - 5.13 School Place planning work undertaken jointly with Derbyshire County Council and Derby City Education Authorities and also local schools shows that at least one new secondary school with a capacity of up to around 2,000 pupils or 2 smaller schools of up to 1,000 pupils will be needed within the Plan Period.
+The Council's work with the County and City is on-going and potential locations are in the process of being filtered down to the most appropriate location or locations.

 Funding options are also being considered.
-The loca-tion of the new secondary school will be identified in the Local Plan Part 2.
-Information will be updated through the Education position paper on the Council's website. - 5.15 Development to the south and south east of the City is also capable of being contained within firm southerly defensible boundaries offered by the A50 where the landscape is better able to accommodate major development, in contrast to some areas further west which would result in more obvious intrusions into attractive open countryside. - 5.16 Accordingly the following sites/broad locations are identified for development and are each shown on an individual map.
+The location of the new secondary school will be identified in the Local Plan Part 2.
+Information will be updated through the Education position paper on the Council's website.

+- 5.14 The Strategy favours the allocation of sites to the south and south east of Derby, these being the most suitable broad locations with respect to future secondary school provision, in addition to those which already have planning permission, in meeting future housing needs. - 5.15 Development to the south and south east of the City is also capable of being contained within firm southerly defensible boundaries offered by the A50 where the landscape is better able to accommodate major development, in contrast to areas further west which would result in more obvious intrusions into attractive open countryside. - 5.16 Accordingly the following sites/broad locations are identified for development and are each shown on an individual map.